BUS 175 Introduction to Business & Entrepreneurship (3 Credits)

 BUS 477 Franchising (3 Credits)

-Introduction to the principles and strategies involved in starting and managing a franchise operation, with emphasis on the knowledge of franchise ability, the merits and demerits of franchising, and the rights and obligations of parties involved in franc
+Introduction to the principles and strategies involved in starting and managing a franchise operation, with emphasis on the knowledge of franchise ability, the merits and demerits of franchising, and the rights and obligations of parties involved in franchising.

 BUS 478 Strategic Management (3 Credits)